 While there is less known about the symbioses between the bobtail squid and its two bacterial symbiotic communities, Vibrio fischeri in the light organ, and many microbes in the accessory nidamental gland (ANG), than the aphids and Buchnera, this allowed Belcaid et al. (2019) to investigate broader patterns in the evolution of multiple symbioses in the squid.
 Interestingly, they did this with the same type of data that Hansen & Moran (2011) collected: transcriptomes from multiple host tissues.
 However, they did not look at the transcriptome of any of the symbionts.
 The obvious hurdle these authors had to overcome was the comparative lack of genomic resources: they assembled their own bobtail squid genome, and the genome of any of the symbionts is unknown.
 The highlight of this study system is the presence of two symbioses in the same organism.
 This allowed the authors to investigate how various symbioses could have evolved.
 The expression pattern from the light organ contained many genes from gene duplication events, while the expression from the ANG mapped to orphan genes.
-I found this particularly interesting considering that the ANG the more ancestral symbiosis.
-Further investigation of this dynamic is where I would like to see the research go.
+I found this particularly interesting considering that the ANG is? the more ancestral symbiosis.
 The differing genetic architecture that underlies the expression of the two symbioses-related organs indicated vastly divergent evolutionary histories.

 This type of analysis was lacking in the Hansen & Moran (2011) paper, they did not investigate the potential genomic signatures eluding to the loss of various amino acid synthesis components.
 However, one must ask what is most biologically relevant, and understanding the meshing of fundamental biosynthetic pathways of obligate symbionts is a much more urgent question for the pea aphids.
 Depending on the symbiotic community under study, the two groups of authors leveraged what was unique about their system to shape their transcriptomic analysis.
 These are two examples of using similar data to either focus narrowly on specific molecules, or widely on larger processes.
 In a sense, this could be driven by the type of symbioses under questioning.
 If it is obligate, there is more of a chance for co-evolution of essential biological processes.
 Facultative symbioses may not have such distinct genomic signatures.
-The tissue specific annotation of functional genes transcriptomics provides, and their increasingly easier sample and bioinformatic processes, has opened them up widely to being used for studying symbioses.
+Tissue specific annotation of functional genes, and their increasingly easier ways to sample and bioinformatically analyze them, has opened up new possibilities to study symbioses.

 References